Browse the Stylebook by letter

 Zoroaster

 Pronounced “zoh-roh-AS-tuhr.”
 Zoroaster was the founder of Zoroastrianism (pronounced “zoh-roh-AS-trah-nism”), one of the world’s oldest surviving monotheistic religions.
-It was once the state religion of the ancient Persian empires, which include modern-day Iran, before the Arab Muslim invasions of the seventh century.
+It was once the state religion of the ancient Persian empires, which include modern-day Iran, before the Arab Islamic invasions of the seventh century.
 Zoroastrians who fled to India more than 1,000 years ago are known as Parsis.

-Filed in Eastern traditions
+Filed in Zoroastrianism